 Book therapy can help with relationships

-In the past, book therapy was most commonly used in hospital settings, but it is now a popular practice in a variety of other venues, including social work, educational settings, and family medical practices.
+Although book therapy was most often employed in hospital environments in the past, it is now a popular practice in many other arenas including social work, educational settings, and family medical clinics.

 Book therapy can be a powerful tool for assisting in the recovery of a substance use disorder.
 It works on the psychological side of the addict to help them gain insight into their problems and develop skills to solve them.